 The SD-Access (SDA) makes up on of the solution products of Ciscos DNA (Digital Network Architecture) – IWAN being the other major solution product.
 This page focuses on SDA providing general information as well as key sources of information from Ciscos documentation.

 Below are some good Cisco Docs to get you started with SDA.

-Software-Defined Access 1.0 Solution White Paper – A good place to start with learning SDA.
+Software-Defined Access White Papers – A good place to start with learning SDA.